svargas-dev/node-monorepo-githooks-example/README.md

 1. Follow steps 1-5 above.
 2. Choose the directory you'd like to store these scripts e.g. `.githooks/`
+3. Update the workspace script paths in `pre-commit`
-3. Edit your package.json adding a prepare script:
+4. Edit your package.json adding a prepare script:

 ```
 "scripts": {